szinn/k8s-homelab/README.md

 ## Repository Structure

-The repository supports multiple clusters -- in particular, I have a "main" cluster which runs on the above hardware, and then I can also deploy to a "staging" cluster which can run on
+The repository supports multiple clusters -- in particular, I have a "main" cluster which runs on the above hardware.
+I previously had a staging cluster that could use the same source, but have since moved that to a separate repo.
-VMs/nodes that are created through [k3d](https://k3d.io/v5.3.0/) or Proxmox VMs.
-The staging cluster lets me try out new packages, figure out configuration etc, before committing to the main repo and cluster.

 Adding something new to the cluster usually requires a lot of trial and error initially.
 When I am trying something out, I will work in a staging environment as much as possible and then move to the main cluster.
 If additional iterations are required, I will usually try and do amended commits rather than a chain of commits with comments such as "Trying again" or "Maybe this will work", etc.